AWS power failure in US-EAST-1 region killed some hardware and instances

 That’s the digital equivalent of waking up to a lump of coal on Christmas Day.

-The incident is AWS’ second outage in a fortnight: on December 15th the operation’s US-WEST-1 went missing for around 30 minutes.
-The US-EAST-1 region also browned out for eight hours in September 2021.
+The incident is AWS’s third US outage this month: on December 15th the operation’s US-WEST-1 and US-WEST-2 went missing for around 30 minutes.
+The US-EAST-1 region had a wobble on Dec 7.
+Technical issues were blamed.
+US-EAST-1 also browned out for eight hours in September 2021.

 AWS advises customers not to rely on a single Availability Zone (AZ).
 The outfit’s architecture places two or more AZs within a single Region, and each Zone is physically distant from the others so that a single physical infrastructure incident can’t take out the whole Region.
 Using multiple regions therefore improves resilience – and cost.